gangukan (Japanese Folk Toys Museum)

 There are 3 rooms in the annex.
 The first room has various Daruma, toys of redsnapper, china bells and whistles.

-The second room has wooden toys, spinning tops and Guinness Supperlatires Limited Record Certificate with big wooden top.
+The second room is on the second floor that has wooden toys, spinning tops and Guinness Supperlatires Limited Record Certificate with big wooden top.

 The last room has Hina dolls and Tenjin dolls.
 Tenjin is the male god of Learning.
 There are kites on your overhead.